“Children see magic because they look for it.”

 For the work of any graphic artist, the goal is to provide illustrations that belong to the story.
 Perfectly aligned visuals that entice and excite readers young and old–the same way this young reader is still drawn to the stories of Beverly Cleary through the artwork of Louis Darling–can leave lasting impressions.

-The art services team at Hierographx consists of award winning artists with decades of experience in all facets of graphic arts.
+Hierographx, a leading graphic design company in Michigan, consists of award winning artists with decades of experience in all facets of graphic arts.
 We help clients visualize their story from concept to creation…awakening the magic of childhood.
 Next stop: Imagination Station!